waikereru/waikereru.github.io/index.md

 {% capture visitor-info-text %}
 **Visiting Waikereru**

-Waikereru is on land owned by Dame Anne and Jeremy Salmond.  ***Longbush Reserve*** is open to the public – access is on the right, opposite 910 Riverside Road.
+Waikereru is on private land owned by Dame Anne and Jeremy Salmond.  ***Longbush Reserve*** (on the right side of Riverside Road) is open to the public for bushwalks only. **No events or gatherings please**.
+Access opposite 910 Riverside Road.
+As visitors to **Longbush Reserve**, please note you’re responsible for your own health and safety.

-***Waikereru*** (including the *Welcome Shelter* and *1769 Seed Archive*) can be [visited by arrangement](mailto:info@waikereru.org) – please contact us at [info@waikereru.org](mailto:info@waikereru.org).
-Access is on the left, at 846 Riverside Road.

-We treat the Ecosanctuary like a marae – visitors are very welcome, but the trustees need to know you’re coming!
-The Waikereru Hills are actively managed, with trapping and shooting.
-For health and safety reasons, access is by specific arrangement only.

-As visitors, please note you're responsible for your own health and safety.
 Stay on the tracks, be careful around electric fences, traps and streams, and take care of our precious bush.

+***Waikereru*** (including the *Welcome Shelter* and *1769 Seed Archive*) is home to the *Wildlab Tiaki Taiao* for local school children.
+It can be visited by the public on open days only, or by [private arrangement](mailto:info@waikereru.org).

+The **Waikereru Hills** are actively managed with trapping and shooting, and are not open to the public.
 {% endcapture %}

 <div class="notice--danger">